abpframework/abp/docs/en/Community-Articles/2022-12-29-Use-Weixin-Authentication-for-MVC-Applications/Post.md

 ## Create a sandbox account

-If you don't have a production account, you can [create a sendbox account](https://mp.weixin.qq.com/debug/cgi-bin/sandboxinfo?action=showinfo&t=sandbox/index) for testing.
+If you don't have a production account, you can create a sendbox account for testing: https://mp.weixin.qq.com/debug/cgi-bin/sandboxinfo?action=showinfo&t=sandbox/index

 In this article we will use the sandbox account.